google/appengine-codiad/README.md

 - Web terminal: A customized version of term.js(https://github.com/chjj/term.js) is what we use in IDE to expose the underlying container.
 IDE is installed through a git submodule which resides in a Google cloud repository.
+- Git appraise: Integrated with git-appraise for sending code reviews.
+    See https://github.com/google/git-appraise for more information.

 ## Required Google Cloud API